Piano Quintet (Saint-Saëns)

-Piano Quintet in A minor, Op.
-14, by Camille Saint-Saëns is a piano quintet composed in 1855 and published 10 years later in 1865.
+Camille Saint-Saëns's Piano Quintet in A minor, Op.
+14, is a piano quintet composed in 1855 and published 10 years later in 1865.

-Background

 The piano quintet was the first work of chamber music written by Saint-Saëns.
 Additionally, he was only the second French composer to attempt a piano quintet.

 The composer dedicated the piece to his great-aunt, Charlotte Gayard Masson, who lived with him and his mother.

 Structure

 The work consists of four movements: